-- 1) Who should I include in my enrollment reporting? - 2) What is the reporting period for 12-month enrollment? - 3) What is the difference between 12-month enrollment and Fall enrollment? - 4) Should I report students who are studying abroad? - 5) Do I include students enrolled only in ESL programs (programs comprised exclusively of ESL courses) in enrollment?

-I have a certificate-seeking undergraduate student who took a summer session in 2021.
+- 1) Who should I include in my enrollment reporting? - 2) What is the reporting period for 12-month enrollment? - 3) What is the difference between 12-month enrollment and Fall enrollment? - 4) Should I report students who are studying abroad? - Do I include students enrolled only in ESL programs (programs comprised exclusively of ESL courses) in enrollment? - 6) Should incarcerated students be included in enrollment reporting? - 7) I have a degree-seeking undergraduate student who took a summer session in 2022.
 However, the start date of the summer session was prior to E12 period start date of July 1 (prior to July 1).
-Should I include this student in the 2021-22 E12 counts?

-7) How can I ensure consistent reporting of degree/certificate-seeking undergraduates across EF, E12, and OM survey components?
+Should I include this student in the 2022-23 E12 counts? - 8) How can I ensure consistent reporting of degree/certificate-seeking undergraduates across EF, E12, and OM survey components? - 9) Should my institution, which is participating as a U.S. Department of Education experimental site, include experimental site participants in enrollment counts?